-- Care quality had been improved by the registered manager taking action after a complaint had been made.
-To date, only one complaint had been made. - A complaints policy and procedure was in place so complaints could be recorded and formally dealt with.
-However, the procedure implied that the Care Quality Commission investigate complaints.
+- A complaints policy and procedure was in place so complaints could be recorded and dealt with formally.
+The procedure implied that the Care Quality Commission investigate complaints.
 This is not the case as CQC cannot, by law, investigate individual complaints.
-The registered manager subsequently amended the procedure. - Relatives told us that if they had concerns, they would discuss this with the registered manager.
-This is because they found the registered manager was always available and helpful.
+The registered manager amended this policy accordingly. - To date, no complaints had been made. - People and relatives told us if they had concerns, they would have no hesitation about discussing this with the registered manager.
+This is because they found the registered manager had always been responsive to their views.